Western Wisconsin Transmission Connection

 Xcel Energy expects the project to provide nearly $500 million in economic benefit to Wisconsin customers due to the low-cost renewable energy and system improvements to the new infrastructure will provide.
 When combined with ATC’s Grid Forward project in central Wisconsin, both projects are expected to deliver benefits between $648 million to $911 million.

-In August 2024, Xcel Energy filed Certificate of Public Convenience and Necessity with the Public Service Commission of Wisconsin (PSCW).
-After reviewing the application, the PSCW will schedule public hearings in 2025.
-Xcel Energy will work with the PSCW to inform landowners and local officials when those hearing are scheduled.
+Xcel Energy filed an application for a Certificate of Public Convenience and Necessity with the Public Service Commission of Wisconsin (PSCW).
+The PSCW declared the application ‘complete’ in late 2024, paving the way for full state review of the project in 2025, including public hearings that will be scheduled later this year.
+Xcel Energy will work with the PSCW to inform landowners and local officials when those hearings are scheduled.